kyavuzkurt/multicast_parser/README.md

 - server_address: The server address to listen to.
 (In my case it is the IP address of the machine running the Motive Tracker 2.0.2)
 - buffer_size: The buffer size for the multicast listener.
 - rigid_body_names: The names of the rigid bodies to parse the data for.
+- log_level: The log level for the node.
+(DEBUG, INFO)

 You can run the node with the following command: